manjunathc/udacity-driveless-car-program/p1-find-lane-lines/writeup_template.md

 [image1]: ./converted_image.png "Grayscale"

-[image2]: ./white.mp4
+[linkname1]: ./white.mp4

-[image3]: ./yellow.mp4
+[linkname2]: ./yellow.mp4

 ---

 ### Reflection

-The Lane detection transformation from Image to Video to is described below.
+The Lane detection transformation from Image to Video is described below.

 First step was to create a function to could read an image and use it to convert video file.
 The whole transformation process is described below.